Laws and customs of the Land of Israel in Judaism: Settlement in the Land of Israel

 For the benefit of settlers it was decreed that the owner of a town in the Land must leave a public thoroughfare on all four sides of the town, and that a Jew about to purchase real property from a gentile in the Land of Israel may have the contract drawn up on Sabbath to facilitate and bind the bargain, though such a proceeding is prohibited in other lands.

 Residence in the Land of Israel is regarded as becoming immediately permanent.
 For example, a rented dwelling outside Israel need not have a mezuzah during the first thirty days, as the tenancy is considered temporary for the first month; but in Israel the posting of the mezuzah is immediately obligatory.

-The regulation of migration to and from Israel had in view the object of maintaining the settlement of the Land.
+The regulation of migration to and from the land had in view the object of maintaining the settlement of the Land.
 One must not emigrate unless the necessaries of life reach the price of a "sela" (two common shekels) for a double se'ah-measure of wheat, and unless they are difficult to obtain even then.
-A person may compel his or her spouse, under pain of divorce, to go with them and settle in Israel, which is not true for any other travel.
+A person may compel his or her spouse, under pain of divorce, to go with them and settle in the land, which is not true for any other travel.

 Customs

-Besides these legal variations there were many differences, especially in the early periods, between Jewish practices in Israel and Babylon (sometimes called "the East").
-The differences are fifty in number according to one authority, and fifty-five according to another.
-The most important ones are as follows:
+Besides these legal variations there were many differences, especially in the early periods, between Jewish practices in the Land of Israel and Babylon (sometimes called "the East").
+The differences are fifty in number according to one authority, and fifty-five according to another, where some were done only in the Land of Israel.
+The most important ones are as follows :